Herobrine8761/Water-Spray-portable-and-reliable/Security.md

 The file supports all major computer platform.
-If any security updates, compatibility updates arrive, they will and shall be noted below in the table.
+If any security updates, compatibility updates arrive, they will and shall be noted below in the table, and will be announced in discussions.

 |  Version  | Supported Platform    |
 | --------- | --------------------- |